kienstra/functional-di/README.md

 Here's a [detailed post](https://ryankienstra.com/dependency-injection-in-clojure) on how this works.

-The production gateways, like [editor_gateway.clj](src/functional_di/gateway/editor_gateway.clj), don't actually work.
+I didn't implement the production gateways, like [editor_gateway.clj](src/functional_di/gateway/editor_gateway.clj).

+In a real app, they would interact with the outside world.

+For example, `editor_gateway.clj`, would open a terminal in a real code editor.

 This repo is just to show how to do Dependency Injection in Clojure.